Edge Video Analytics: A Survey on Applications, Systems and Enabling Techniques: Enabling Techniques in Edge Video Analytics Systems

-Inter-device scheduling finds the optimal workload placement across different devices, and its objective is to maximize the analytics performance.
+Inter-device scheduling finds the optimal workload placement across different devices, and its objective is to maximize the overall analytics performance.
 Distream \cite{Distream} and SurveilEdge \cite{SurveilEdge} schedule tasks in an edge cluster by migrating tasks from busy devices to idle ones.
-Notably, Distream also exploits a long short-term memory network (LSTM) to predict potential incoming tasks in the near future and thus avoid placing tasks on the nodes that are going to be busy.
+Notably, Distream also exploits a long short-term memory network (LSTM) to predict potential incoming tasks in the near future and thus avoid placing tasks on nodes that are going to be busy.
+When more devices are added to the cluster, Distream is able to increase its throughput nearly linearly.
+It goes from 489.1 IPS with 6 cameras to 1931.4 IPS with 24 cameras\ \textemdash \ a 3.95$\times$ increase, while maintaining low latency.
 Other works go beyond simply balancing workloads, and incorporate other criteria, allowing the scheduler to have more choices based on the circumstances.
 VideoStorm \cite{VideoStorm} places new tasks and migrates existing tasks based on three rules: high utilization, load balancing and lag spreading.
-The device with the highest average of the three scores will be prioritized in placement.
+The device with the highest average of the three scores will be prioritized for placement.
+In a cluster of 100 machines, VideoStorm schedules 500 tasks in less than 1 second and 8000 tasks in $\sim$3 seconds.
+With 1000 machines, VideoStorm is still efficient in decision-making, taking $\sim$1 second for 500 tasks and $\sim$5 seconds for 8000 tasks.
 Similarly, LAVEA \cite{LAVEA} introduces three task placement strategies, i.e., Shortest Transmission Time First (STTF), Shortest Queue Length First (SQLF) and Shortest Scheduling Latency First (SSLF).
-Based on the experiments, SSLF has a better overall performance among the three.
-VideoEdge \cite{videoEdge} applies a greedy heuristic starts with assigning the configuration and placement with the lowest dominant resource demand (i.e., the maximum ratio of demand to capacity across all resources) to each VAP and greedily considers incremental improvements to the VAPs.
+Based on the experiments, SSLF has the best overall performance among the three.
+VideoEdge \cite{videoEdge} applies a greedy heuristic that starts with assigning the configuration and placement with the lowest dominant resource demand (i.e., the maximum ratio of demand to capacity across all resources) to each VAP and greedily considers incremental improvements to the VAPs.
+When dealing with 40\textendash640 tasks, VideoEdge requires only 0.09\%\textendash3.7\% of the typical time to solve the scheduling problem, which is formulated as a Binary Integer Problem (BIP).
 The scheduler also considers merging common tasks from different applications on the same stream (e.g., two applications need to detect objects in input frames) to further avoid redundant computation.
 Similar merging approaches are also explored in \cite{MCDNN,Mainstream}.
-Nexus \cite{Nexus}, on the other hand, focuses on shared models that operate on different inputs to increase the resource utilization of the underlying GPU hardware through batching.
+Nexus \cite{Nexus} and \cite{ASEADS}, on the other hand, focus on shared models that operate on different inputs to increase the resource utilization of the underlying GPU hardware through batching.